urbanopt/urbanopt.github.io/getting_started/getting_started.md

   </div>
   <div class="col-2 my-auto"><img src="../doc_files/started__step3_graphic.png" alt="image of a run icon"></div>
 </div>
-<p>Expand the sections below to learn more about running a basic scenario and running a REopt-enabled project.</p>
+<p>Expand the sections below to learn more about running a basic scenario and running a REopt-enabled project.
+You can also view the tutorial video on <a href="https://urbanopt-tutorial.s3.amazonaws.com/videos/06_CreateRunScenario.mp4" target="blank" class="bold">Creating and Running Scenarios</a>.</p>
 <div class="important-note"><p><strong>Config File</strong>&mdash;there is a <em>runner.conf</em> file automatically created in the project folder.
 This file can be used to configure the number of features to process in parallel as well as a few other parameters.
 Make edits to this file prior to running the project.</p></div>
 <ul class="jk_accordion">
    <li class="acc"><input id="accordion12" type="checkbox" /><label for="accordion12">Run a basic project</label>